Zyn-ic/Sniper_0_0_01/README.md

 # ugc-sniper (with an acutal auto search now)
 the best one out there (yet again)<--- this was a lie

-I'll post something soon about how to get in the near future
+I'll post something soon about how to use it the near future

 ### important
 - fastes ugc sniper